Tukai-Dal/Reuters-news-category-classification-using-CNN-with-clustering-as-pre-processing/README.md

 # Reuters-news-category-classification-using-CNN-with-clustering-as-pre-processing
-# The project has a primary focus on two aspects of text classification:
+# The project has a focus on two important aspects of text classification:
 1. Feature Engineering
 2. Enhancing Feature selection using concept from a recent published paper in a reputed Journal
 #